cdktf/cdktf-provider-kubernetes/docs/dataKubernetesPersistentVolumeClaim.java.md

 Prefix, used by the server, to generate a unique name ONLY IF the `name` field has not been provided.

 This value will also be combined with a unique suffix.
-Read more: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#idempotency
+More info: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#idempotency

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.22.0/docs/data-sources/persistent_volume_claim#generate_name DataKubernetesPersistentVolumeClaim#generate_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.23.0/docs/data-sources/persistent_volume_claim#generate_name DataKubernetesPersistentVolumeClaim#generate_name}

 ---